Lower Buckton Country House – sleeps ten guests in five double bedrooms all on the first floor. Dog friendly. People friendly. Horse friendly.

 View from the house to the south towards the Wigmore Rolls.

-The stairs lead to the first floor with five double bedrooms, two with en suites and one family bathroom.
+A straight staircase ascends to the first floor with five double bedrooms, two with en suites and three share the family bathroom.

 The drawing room, stairs, landing and bedrooms are carpeted.
 The dining room has a parquet floor covered with a large Chinese rug and oriental rugs.
 There is oil central heating and free Wifi.